Javascript is required

 • A particular interest in work addressing model interpretability, robustness, reliability, and security in learning systems;

-• Studies that examine ethical, legal, or societal aspects of AI where these are supported by clear analytical or technical frameworks;
+• Studies that examine ethical, legal, or societal aspects of AI where clear analytical or technical frameworks support these;

 • A standard peer-review and editorial process intended to support consistency, transparency, and fairness in the evaluation of submissions.